Crystalline silica is ubiquitous in the environment and is a basic component of soil, sand and rocks.

 Prolonged exposure to fine (respirable) crystalline silica dust that may be produced by a range of industrial and environmental activities and is known to cause the lung disease Silicosis.
 Construction workers are particularly at risk with activities such as concrete cutting and abrasive blasting, mining, quarrying, foundry work etc.

 Crystalline Silica is composed of 3 polymorphs, Quartz , Cristobalite and Tridymite, Quartz being the most common.
 CES is able to test for the presence of crystalline Quartz and Cristobalite.
 Tridymite is rarely found in the occupational environment and as such is not usually included in testing regimes.

-The gravimetric analysis for respirable dust with XRD analysis for the presence of Crystalline Silica is IANZ accredited.
+The gravimetric analysis for dust collected on filters and XRD measurement for the presence of Crystalline Silica is accredited.

 Indoor Air Quality

 CES is able to offer a range of sampling services to assess the quality of air in the built environment.
 Moulds and dust are common contributors to unhealthy indoor air as are pollutants from tobacco smoke, cooking and heating.
 Emission from synthetic materials used in modern furnishing and surface treatments such as paints and varnishes are undesirable in the indoor environment.